Darshilshahcricbattle/super-player-auction-scraper/README.md

 ### 3. Set up GitHub Secrets

-To securely store your Microsoft Graph API credentials:
+To securely store your credentials:

 1. Go to your repository on GitHub
 2. Click on "Settings" > "Secrets and variables" > "Actions"